mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 </filter-list>
 {% endprism %}

-## Updating the Preview
+## Updating the Photo Preview

-And for the grand finale, let's modify the `<photo-preview>` component so that it takes an additional property: `active-class`.
-This property will be the value of the parent Vue instance's computed property, `activeFilterClass`.
-We'll also update the component's template so that it dynamically applies `activeClass` via the `v-bind:class` directive.
+Now for the grand finalé, let's update the `<photo-preview>` component so that it takes an additional prop, `active-class`.
+With this class, we can dynamically apply the correct filter to the large preview image when a user selects an item in the filter carousel.

+Vue provides the `v-bind:class` directive to add a dynamic list of classes to a DOM element.

 {% prism markup %}
 <photo-preview